Nassim Bouchema

-Nassim Bouchema (born 5 May 1988 in Algiers) is an Algerian football player.
+Nassim Bouchema (born 5 May 1988) is an Algerian football player.
 He plays for MO Béjaïa in the Algerian Ligue Professionnelle 1.

 Club career

 Bouchema began his career in the junior ranks of USM Alger in 2001.
 In the summer of 2006, he followed his coach at USM Alger, Aïssa Slimani, to join MC Alger.
 In his first season with MC Alger, he finished as the top scorer in his age category, netting 22 goals.

 On 15 July 2011 Bouchema signed a two-year contract with USM Alger, joining them on a free transfer from local rivals MC Alger.
 Two days later, he was attacked by an MC Alger fan, who struck him in the arm with a knife, requiring the player to get seven stitches.